hitesh-hetfield/DS_Projects/README.md

     - .map()
     - .cut()
     - .replace()
-    -

 ## Learnings

 - This project was a vast ocean of learning, immersing me in a sea of knowledge and growth.
-1. Interpreting results between Categorical and Numerical Variables
+1. Interpreting results between Categorical and Numerical Variables.
 3. Learning practical use-case of Deep Copy.
 4. Tuning Sklearn models as per my requirements:
     1. Under OneHotEncoder setting parameters like:
         - drop, sparse_output, handle_unknown
-    2. Using Standard Scaling to scale down the Numerical Columns.
+    2. Using Standard and Min Max Scaling to scale down the Numerical Columns.
     3. Using set_output to transform the encoded columns directly into a pandas dataframe.
 5. Integrating fundamental Python datatypes into my workflow by storing the metrics in a dictionary and using said dictionary to plot and compare the metrics of different models.
 6. Clubbing extreme Numerical Variables into categories by: